Bridging Neural Networks and Wireless Systems with MIMO-OFDM Semantic Communications: Experiments and Results

 \subsection{Transmission Performance in the Linear Power Region}

 To assess the system's performance, we plot the decoded image quality (PSNR) against the receiver SNR (Rx SNR), defined as the power ratio between the transmitted symbol and the errors arising from sources such as channel noise, imperfect channel estimation, and PA nonlinearity.
-Here, the Rx SNR is computed using the error vector magnitude (EVM).
+Here, the Rx SNR is computed based on the error vector magnitude (EVM).
+Note that in Fig.~\ref{fig:psnr_result}, the reported SNR values may slightly deviate from the target values (e.g., 5~dB) due to measurement limitations.
+We carefully adjusted the transmit power to approximate the target SNR and report the average Rx SNR over 15 independent transmissions per point.

 Since the errors are not perfectly Gaussian distributed, the actual performance of the prototype would be equal to or less than the simulated AWGN channel at the same Rx SNR.
 Thus, the gap between the simulated and prototype results at the same Rx SNR reflects the non-Gaussian nature of the symbol error.